hnarayanan/sicm/README.md

 - [Classical Mechanics: A Computational Approach by Prof. Gerald Sussman and Jack Wisdom][cm-course-sussman-wisdom]

-The language used in this book and the accompanying library ([Scheme Mechanics or Scmutils][scmutils]) is called [Scheme][mit-scheme].
+The programming language used in this book and the accompanying library ([Scheme Mechanics or Scmutils][scmutils]) is called [Scheme][mit-scheme].
 If you are interested in learning about it, the following course (and [related book][sicp]) is excellent:

 - [Structure And Interpretation Of Computer Programs by Hal Abelson and Gerald Jay Sussman][programming-course-abelson-sussman]

 In addition to this, the following courses are also really